sanketkumaronline/Election_Analysis/README.md

 ## Overview of Election Audit

+### Background
+I am assisting a Colorado Board of Elections employee in election audit of tabulated results for a US Congressional precinct in Colorado.
+The election data is provided in a CSV file with following columns:

+* Ballot ID
+* Country
+* Candidate

 ### Purpose
-I am assisting a Colorado Board of Elections employee in election audit of tabulated results for a US Congressional precinct in Colorado.
  Our task is to find:
 1. The total number votes cast in this congressional elections
 2. The total number of votes for each candidate
 3. The percentage of votes for each candidate